7 Best Bicep Exercises To Include In Your Workout Regime

 Frequently Asked Questions (FAQs)

-Answer: Yes, four different biceps exercises are enough for a good workout.
+Answer: Yes, four different bicep exercises are enough for a good workout.
 You should do three to four sets of 8 to 12 reps for each exercise.

-Answer: You can grow your biceps by doing biceps exercises and following a proper diet.
+Answer: You can grow your biceps by doing bicep exercises and following a proper diet.

 Answer: Proper training is required for growing your bicep muscles.
-Other factors such as proper sleep, diet and stress levels also play a major factor.
+Other factors such as proper sleep, maintaining a healthy diet and managing your stress levels also play an important role.